ianptaylor/ianptaylor.github.io/pantheon.md

 ## Other Deities in Enghazi

 Asac the Protector, worshiped in Rhini.
+Alionwel, God of the Sky.